Spanish Beginners

 Maximum intake: 15 participants.

 This course is designed for adult learners who have a basic understanding of the language including phonetics, vocabulary and simple grammatical concepts.
-Typically, chapter six to ten of the book will be covered during the 20-week course.
+Typically, some chapters from the book will be covered during the 20-week course.
 There is no formal assessment for this course but participants will receive a certificate of attendance on successful completion of the course, including a minimum of 60% attendance record in both terms.

 Course objectives: